-Long-term treatment is aimed at keeping blood from pooling in the veins around the ankles.
+Long-term treatment is aimed at treating chronic venous insufficiency Treatment Chronic venous insufficiency is damage to leg veins that prevents blood from flowing normally.
+Postphlebitic syndrome is chronic venous insufficiency that results from a blood clot in the veins... read more by keeping blood from pooling in the veins around the ankles.
 When sitting, the person should elevate the legs above the level of the heart.
 Properly fitted prescription support hose (compression stockings) also prevent pooling of blood and decrease swelling.
-Department store "support" stockings are not adequate.
+Department store "support" stockings are not usually adequate.

 In stasis dermatitis, the skin is easily irritated.
-Antibiotic creams, first-aid (anesthetic) creams, alcohol, witch hazel, lanolin, or other chemicals should not be used because they can make the disorder worse.
+Antibiotic creams, first-aid (anesthetic) creams, wool alcohols, witch hazel, lanolin, or other chemicals should not be used because they can make the disorder worse.

 Ulcers are best treated with compresses and dressings made with zinc oxide paste.
 Special moisture-absorbing hydrocolloid or hydrogel dressings also may be used.